mdlopresti/loom-warp/CONTRIBUTING.md

 - Reach out to the maintainer at mike@lopresti.org
 - Check the README for general usage questions

-Thank you for contributing to NATS MCP Server!
+Thank you for contributing to Loom Warp!